okyeron/fates/install/norns/Norns_install_instructions_1.8.md

 # Installing Linux and Norns on Fates (full install)
 ***For Fates v1.8 pcb or later***

+DO NOT USE THIS IF YOU HAVE DOWNLOADED ONE OF THE FATES DISK IMAGES

+This is a full "from scratch" install of everything.

 ## Preparing the Raspberry PI

 ### Download Raspbian Buster Lite (for pi3 or pi4)